-What we see, usually, are small digital experiments that apply to single collections, products or initiatives.
-In these cases, navigation often becomes game-like, with an abundance of 3D and animations.
-Take for example Gucci, that has been one of the most forward-thinking fashion brands lately.
-While the main website is quite conventional in navigation, the maison has been experimenting with the Gucci Mascara Hunt, a retro-styled browser game.
+What we see, usually, are small digital experiments that apply to single collections, products, or initiatives.
+In these cases, navigation in fashion websites often becomes game-like, with an abundance of 3D and animations.
+Take for example Gucci, which has been one of the most forward-thinking fashion brands lately.
+While the main website is quite conventional in navigation, the Maison has been experimenting with the Gucci Mascara Hunt, a retro-styled browser game.
 Another example is Max Mara’s Bearing Gifts.
-These are all funny, but they all seem to come from the same prejudice: an innovative website must serve no real function but entertainment.
+These are all funny, but they all seem to come from the same prejudice: an innovative fashion website must serve no real function but entertainment.

 The genius is in the details

 The best way is probably in the middle: innovation shouldn’t disrupt the user experience but it should create some friction that makes it memorable and conveys a point of view.
 Breaking expectations is key.

 Take for example the website of Balenciaga: by making the navigation austere and essential, stripped of all images, it turns around fashion conventions and manages to stand out in a sea of lookalikes.
 Looking at smaller brands, Madina Visconti makes a good job at keeping navigation interesting (even though this mostly happens on desktops).
 Working on small details like menus, animations, scrolling, and filtering, will add unexpected twists and quirks and make the brand voice really come to life.

 Examples are scarce, especially among big brands.
 Of course, this is not a judgment on graphics and photos – which are usually stunning – but on how these fashion websites work and behave.
 Fighting template addiction is a must.